 If you like camping and adventures, flying to Yellowstone is a good way to explore the National Park.
 Destination: KWYS Route: KOAK-KWMC-KIDA-KWYS-KTWF-KLOL-KOAK Aircraft: N4837W - AC114 Transportation: Car Rental through FBO

-We took off from Oakland (CA) with a Rockwell Commander 114 at 11am after waiting for the marine layer to clear out.
+We took off from Oakland (CA) at 11am after waiting for the marine layer to clear out.

-On the way north, we enjoyed the nice view of Pyramid Lake (NV)
+On the way north, we had a nice view of Pyramid Lake (NV)

-Then we landed at Winnemucca Municipal Airport (KWMC).
-It's a good stop to refresh especially on hot summer days, it's about halfway to Yellowstone.
-The runway is very hard to spot in the middle of the desert terrain, keep your eyes outside the cockpit to look for it.
+and landed at Winnemucca Municipal Airport (KWMC).
+The runway is very hard to spot in the middle of the desertico terrain, keep your eyes outside the window to look for it.
 At the airport you can refuel your plane with cheap gas, and there is a very tiny FBO with AC selling all different types of ice-creams.
+It’s a must stop especially in the hot summer days.

-After an hour break, we took off and flew over the Bruneau Canyon (ID).
+After an hour break, we took off and flew over the Lower Salmon Falls Creek Wilderness Study Area (ID).

-By the time we got to Idaho it was 6pm, the sky was overcast with clouds at 12K feet.
-Luckily I had my portable ADS-B receiver (the Stratux) connected to ForeFlight on my iPad and I could see weather information with cumulus clouds over Yellowstone with raising thunderstorms.
+We got to Idaho around 6pm, the sky was overcast with clouds at 12K feet.
+Luckily I had my portable ADS-B receiver (the Stratux) and I noticed cumulus clouds over Yellowstone with raising thunderstorms.
 So we decided to change destination and stop for the night at the Idaho Falls Regional Airport (KIDA).
-During the summer, typically clouds in Nevada and Idaho start building early in the afternoon, producing heavy precipitations and thunderstorms throughout the evening.
-The weather can change quite abruptly from clear to overcast.
-They recommend limiting your flights in this area to the morning hours.
+Typically clouds in the desert of Nevada and Idaho start building in the early afternoon.
+The weather typically changes from clear to overcast very quickly, with thunderstorms building up in the late afternoon and night.
+In this area they recommend restricting your flights to the morning hours.

 The next day we woke up relatively early, took off from KIDA and within an hour we landed at the Yellowstone Airport (KWYS).
-One of the perks of this airport (besides the very long and well maintained tarmac) is the FBO’s campground reserved exclusively to pilots: you can mount your tent, spend as many nights as you like for free and use the FBO’s amenities.
+One of the perks of this airport (besides the very long and well maintained tarmac) is the FBO’s campground reserved exclusively for pilots: you can install your tent, spend as many nights as you like for free and use the FBO’s amenities.

 The campground is very quiet, a short ride by car to the National Park and it’s the only campground in Yellowstone that is surrounded by fences so bears cannot get in.